SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

 <br>

 <details>
-  <summary>2.
+  <summary>🟢 2.
 Post example: Demonstrating a post request by converting Markdown to HTML using the GitHub API</summary>
   <!-- -->

 > **⚠️ Note/Disclaimer**<br>